 Why accountability matters →Every organization already has people experimenting with AI.
 The gap isn't access to tools — it's working with AI consistently, across a team, in a way that actually holds up.
 That's what changes when organizations train properly.

 Vibe coding vs orchestration →AI will always give you an answer.
-It won't tell you if that answer is right — or what happens when it isn't.
-Solo, Engagement, Team delivery: where the consequences land determines which discipline applies.
-That is the question nobody else asks.
+It won't tell you if that answer is right for your situation.
+Across all four tracks, the non-negotiable principle is the same: your people stay in control of every choice.

 Executives, board members, decision makers